matthiasmullie/mullie.eu/_posts/2013-06-19-parallel-processing-multi-tasking-php.md

 $child = popen('php child.php', 'r');

 /*
- * Do some expensive work, while already doing other
+ * Do some work, while already doing other
  * work in the child process.
  */